D3: Reframing Your Thinking

 Reframing is a powerful skill for navigating a nonlinear life.

-At its core, reframing is about challenging our mental shortcuts, our assumptions and beliefs, not only those the world hands you but the ones you create for yourself.
-It’s deliberately questioning your internal narrative rather than passively accepting it.
+At its core, reframing means challenging your mental shortcuts, assumptions, and beliefs that shape your reality.
+Not just the ones the world hands you, but also the ones you created yourself.
+It’s the practice of questioning your internal narrative rather than passively accepting it.

-Reframing is about creating meaning in uncertainty and finding traction in what feels immovable.
+Reframing is how we create meaning in uncertainty.
+It's how we find traction in what feels immovable.

-While many people rarely stop to examine the thinking behind their choices, agilists make this a habit.
-They see reframing as more than just a skill; it’s a mindset that enables personal reinvention, builds mental flexibility, and turns challenges into springboards.
+While most people rarely stop to examine the thinking behind their choices, Agilists make this a habit.
+They treat reframing as more than just a skill.
+It’s a mindset.
+One that enables personal reinvention, builds mental flexibility, and turns challenges into springboards.

 👉 Want a refresher?
 Jump back to the 4 Principles →